ypdev19/node-express-mongodb-rest-api/README.md

 ### Install dependencies

-To install dependencies got to root directory and execute
+To install dependencies go to root directory and execute

 ```bash
 npm install